nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Exporting residents' emails : `export`

-Exports the emails of all the residents in the last filtered list to a `FILE_NAME` of choice within the `data/exports/` folder.
+Exports the emails of all the residents in the last filtered list to a csv file within the `data/exports/` folder.
-A quick copy-paste allows you to send mass emails using modern email clients.
+A quick copy-paste of the email addresses from the csv file allows you to send mass emails using modern email clients.

 Format: `export FILE_NAME`